richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 1. Terraform the new storage accounts and CDN configuration
 2. Convert the React SSR Node application to use NextJs
 3. Install and configure the Uniform Sitecore plugin (used to trigger export)
-4. Build the automation pipeline to a blob deploy
+4. Build the automation pipeline for the static site deploy

 Other than the use of an Enterprise CMS there are some subtle differences that make up our stack: